dai-shi/continuation.js/README.md

 JavaScript is a nice programming language, but compared to Scheme, it doesn't handle tail calls properly.
-Node.js is often used with callback functions, which tend to be tail calls (but not necessarily recursions).
+Node.js is often used with callback functions, which tend to be tail calls (but not necessarily recursions) consuming call stacks.

 This module allows to transform native JavaScript code into CPS code in a best effort manner.
 It utilizes so-called trampoline technique to avoid a stack overflow error.
-Transforming all function into CPS is not very easy (and sometimes not very efficient), hence it has a fallback mechanism, that is, only supported function style is transformed into CPS and other functions are
+Transforming all functions into CPS is not very easy (and sometimes not very efficient), hence it has a fallback mechanism, that is, only supported function style is transformed into CPS and other functions are